 Why the couple wanted to live in the house before renovating it

 “I felt it was important to live in the house first to understand the layout and plan what we wanted to do,” Jonathan explains.
 “We needed to find the perfect architect to help us realise our dream of having an eco-house.”
 After a year, they’d come up with a brief.
 It included removing a bedroom to create a dramatic double-height, open-plan kitchen-diner on the ground floor with a connecting living area.
 It would both have links to the garden and top-rate energy-efficient solutions.
 The couple also wanted to renovate the remaining three upstairs bedrooms, ensuite and master bathroom.

 The couple’s renovation wish list

-Asked what was on the renovation wishlist, Jonathan tells me: a more spacious kitchen for entertaining; lots of glazing to make the most of the views and afford plenty of natural light; a mezzanine landing; a neutral-colour handleless kitchen with an island and breakfast bar; space for a large dining table and a utility room (that’s cleverly concealed behind the full-height units).
+I ask Jonathan what was on the renovation wish list.
+He says a more spacious kitchen for entertaining.
+The couple also wanted lots of glazing to make the most of the views and afford plenty of natural light.
+Then they wanted a mezzanine landing and a neutral-colour handleless kitchen with an island and breakfast bar.
+In addition, they were after space for a large dining table and a utility room (concealed behind the full-height units).

 Photographs: Clive Doyle

 So did you love looking at this house renovation as much as we did?
 Then you’ll also enjoy setting a renovation budget: where to start.